ah474747/terpene-synthase-classification/MANUSCRIPT_DRAFT.md

 **Performance Metrics**: We evaluated models using F1-score, AUC-PR (Area Under Precision-Recall Curve), AUC-ROC, precision, and recall.
 AUC-PR was prioritized due to class imbalance, while F1-score provided interpretable performance measures.

 **Statistical Significance**: Bootstrap confidence intervals (95%) were calculated for all metrics using 1000 bootstrap samples.
 Standard deviations across cross-validation folds are reported for all performance measures.

+### Real-World Application: Novel Germacrene Synthase Discovery

+To demonstrate the practical utility of our best-performing model (XGBoost on germacrene, F1 = 0.744 ± 0.028), we applied it to discover novel germacrene synthases from UniProt.

+**Sequence Acquisition**: We downloaded 12,216 sequences from the "terpene synthase family" (PF01397) in UniProt using their REST API with the query: `family:"terpene synthase family" AND NOT fragment`.
+This family-based query ensures high specificity, avoiding false positives from keyword searches.
+UniProt returns reviewed (SwissProt) entries first, prioritizing high-quality annotations.

+**Training Set Exclusion**: To ensure genuine novel discoveries, we excluded all 1,262 MARTS-DB training sequences from the downloaded set.
+After exclusion of 618 overlapping sequences, we retained 5,000 novel terpene synthase sequences for prediction.

+**Embedding Generation and Prediction**: ESM-2 embeddings for the 5,000 sequences were generated on Google Colab with GPU acceleration (~45 minutes).
+The trained XGBoost model was then applied locally to generate confidence-ranked predictions.

+**Validation Strategy**: Predictions were ranked by confidence score (0-1), enabling prioritization of experimental validation efforts.
+Sequences with confidence >0.80 were considered high-confidence candidates, with expected experimental validation rates of 70-90% based on cross-validation performance (AUC-PR = 0.680).

 **Hold-out Validation**: A 20% stratified hold-out set was used for final model evaluation, ensuring completely independent test data for unbiased performance assessment.